Bohr–Einstein debates: Bohr's response

 Bohr's argument about the impossibility of using the apparatus proposed by Einstein to violate the principle of indeterminacy depends crucially on the fact that a macroscopic system (the screen S1) obeys quantum laws.
 On the other hand, Bohr consistently held that, in order to illustrate the microscopic aspects of reality, it is necessary to set off a process of amplification, which involves macroscopic apparatuses, whose fundamental characteristic is that of obeying classical laws and which can be described in classical terms.
 This ambiguity would later come back in the form of what is still called today the measurement problem.

 However, Bohr in his article refuting the EPR paper, states “there is no question of a mechanical disturbance of the system under investigation.”
 Heisenberg quotes Bohr as saying, “I find all such assertions as ‘observation introduces uncertainty into the phenomenon’ inaccurate and misleading.”
-Manjit Kumar’s book on the Bohr-Einstein debates finds these assertions by Bohr contrary to his arguments.
+Manjit Kumar's book on the Bohr–Einstein debates finds these assertions by Bohr contrary to his arguments.
+Others, such as the physicist Leon Rosenfeld, did find Bohr's argument convincing.